Donald Trump Will Be Impeached, Predicts Professor Allan Litchman

-Donald Trump impeachment process has taken another turn when the world-acclaimed professor Allan Litchman, who predicted his win, has revealed in his book that the president will be impeached.
+The Donald Trump impeachment process has taken another turn when the world-acclaimed professor Allan Litchman, who predicted his win, has revealed in his book that the president will be impeached.

-Allan Lichtman, an acclaimed professor at American University has used a set of keys to accurately predict every presidential election for more than 30 years has argued in his book, The Case for Impeachment that Donald Trump is susceptible to impeachment because of the controversies swirling around him.
+Allan Lichtman, an acclaimed professor at American University has used a set of keys to accurately predict every presidential election for more than 30 years.
+He has argued in his book, The Case for Impeachment that Donald Trump is susceptible to impeachment because of the controversies swirling around him.
 The mentioned controversies points in the direction to his ties with the Russian government and the potential conflicts of interest related to his business.

-This is not for the first time when Lichtman has talked about the president’s impeachment.
+This is not the first time Lichtman has talked about the president’s impeachment.
 Even before the Election Day, the professor predicted that, if elected, Donald Trump would be impeached.

 “I’m going to make another prediction,” he told the Washington Post back in September.
 “This one is not based on a system; it’s just my gut.
 They don’t want Trump as president because they can’t control him.
 He’s unpredictable.
 They’d love to have Pence — an absolutely down-the-line, conservative, controllable Republican.
 And I’m quite certain Trump will give someone grounds for impeachment, either by doing something that endangers national security or because it helps his pocketbook.”